 Town files are arranged alphabetically by town.
 The files are color coded: orange for area forms and individual property inventory files, magenta for New Hampshire State Register nominations, blue/manila for National Register nominations, and manila for miscellaneous properties.

-Archaeological Records: site forms, site maps and project reports.
+site forms, site maps and project reports.

 DHR’s archaeological records are accessible with staff assistance to consulting archaeologists who meet professional qualifications specified under 36 CFR 61, or to archaeologists working under the supervision of a qualified individual.
 Access to the files is for specific cultural resources projects; wholesale collection of data is not permitted.
 Archaeological site location information is reserved from accessibility under state law and the Freedom of Information Act.
 The DHR limits access to these files in order to protect resources and prevent unauthorized excavations.